Ann Rutledge

-Ann Mayes Rutledge (January 7, 1813 – August 25, 1835) was allegedly Abraham Lincoln's first love.
+Ann Mayes Rutledge (January 7, 1813 – August 25, 1835) was an American woman who was allegedly Abraham Lincoln's first love.

 Early life

 Born near Henderson, Kentucky, Ann Mayes Rutledge was the third of 10 children born to Mary Ann Miller Rutledge and James Rutledge.
 In 1829, her father, along with John M. Cameron, founded New Salem, Illinois.

 Alleged romantic relationship with Lincoln

 Many of the facts of her life are lost to history, but some historians believe that she was the first love of Abraham Lincoln.
 The exact nature of the Lincoln–Rutledge relationship has been debated by historians and non-historians since 1866.

 John McNamar (aka McNeil, 1801–1879), was, according to his son, engaged to marry Ann Rutledge.
 But McNamar left for New York to bring his family to Illinois and promised to marry Rutledge upon his return.
 According to his son, "While absent he was taken with a fever and was away three years.
 In the meantime Ann and Abraham Lincoln became engaged, thinking my father dead.
 My father, however, returned before the wedding came off."
 For a time Rutledge and McNamar exchanged letters, but his letters became more formal and "less ardent in tone" and eventually ceased completely.
 McNamar (who owned the land on which the Rutledges were tenants) never married Rutledge.
 After she died he married his first wife in 1838.